9:25 am

-Urinary is a common yet often misunderstood condition that affects millions of individuals worldwide.
-Despite its prevalence, many people experience embarrassment or shame, which can lead to social isolation and a diminished quality of life.
-By fostering understanding and challenging , those living with incontinence can regain confidence and lead fulfilling lives.
+is a common yet often misunderstood condition that affects millions of individuals worldwide.
+Despite its prevalence, many people experience embarrassment or , which can lead to and a diminished quality of life.
+By fostering understanding and challenging stigma, those living with can regain confidence and lead fulfilling lives.

 Breaking the Silence: Challenging Stigma and Myths